Soneliem/Useful-ValorantAPI-Info/usefullinks.md

-A list of useful tools, wrappers and documentation that will be useful while developing tools and apps using the API
+A list of useful tools, wrappers and documentation that will be useful while developing tools and apps using the API.
+Please note that I only accept apps that are open source due to the whole sharing-your-password thing.

 ## Endpoints Information
 - ⭐[**Valorant API Docs**](https://github.com/techchrism/valorant-api-docs/tree/trunk/docs) by techchrism